nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * creates group `T01A` and adds `Hong Yao` and `Hong Fai` into the group.
 * `addgroup -g T01A -n Hong Yao -i E0123456`
   * creates group `T01A` and adds `Hong Yao` and student with NUSNET ID `E0123456` into the group.
-* `addgroup -g Require More Help -i E0123456`
-  * creates group `Require More Help` and adds student with NUSNET ID `E0123456` into the group.

 [Return to Table of Contents](#table-of-contents)